-Students enrolled in the Cooperative Education Program are required to register in E Coop 105 and encouraged to enroll in one of the appropriate courses during the semester.
-Permission of Cooperative Education Coordinator is required.
-E Coop 105: Cooperative Education Work Phase.
+Cooperative Education Program (E Coop) E Coop 105: Cooperative Education Work Phase.
 (0) E Coop 109: Evaluation of Cooperative Education Work Phase 1.
+(1) CR/NC E Coop 110: Evaluation of Cooperative Education Work Phase 2.
 (1) CR/NC.
-E Coop 110: Evaluation of Cooperative Education Work Phase 2.
-(1) CR/NC.
 E Coop 209: Evaluation of Cooperative Education Work Phase 3.
 (1) CR/NC.
-Bus-Tc 296LT: Business Cooperative Work Phase 1, 2, or 3.
+BSTC 296: Business Cooperative Work Phase 1, 2, or 3.
 (1) CR/NC.
-CT 296LT: Microcomputer Technology Cooperative Work Phase 1, 2, or 3.
+CT 296: Microcomputer Technology Cooperative Work Phase 1, 2, or 3.
 (1-3) CR/NC.
-Elect T 296LT: Electronics Technology Cooperative Work Phase 1, 2, or 3.
+ELCT 296LT: Electronics Technology Cooperative Work Phase 1, 2, or 3.
 (1-3) CR/NC.
-IT109LT: Information Technology Cooperative Education.
+IT 109: Information Technology Cooperative Education.
 (1-3) A work-study program with local industry to give the student practical experience in an industrial environment doing technology work.
 Prerequisite: Third or fourth semester standing and permission of Technology Coordinator.
-MST 296T: Materials Science Technology Cooperation Work Phase (1) Digital Media Arts CR/NC Courses marked with an may be repeated for credit because the subject matter varies.
-DMA 101LT: Introduction to Digital Imaging & Scanning.
-(1) Students learn to make images with a computer and scanner, as well as study basic concepts of digital imaging/ digital photography.
+MST 296: Materials Science Technology Cooperation Work Phase (1) CR/NC.
+Digital Media Arts (DMA) Courses marked with an may be repeated for credit because the subject matter varies.
+DMA 101: Introduction to Digital Imaging & Scanning.
+(1) Students learn to make images with a computer and scanner, as well as study basic concepts of digital imaging/digital photography.
 This leads to an understanding of the requirements for achieving image quality as it applies to screen display (world wide web) or for printed output.
-Prerequisite: CT 105LT or CT 120LT or permission of instructor.
-DMA 165LT: Introduction to Digital Media Arts I (Photoshop).
+Prerequisite: C T 125 or C T 122.
+(Previously CT 105LT or CT 120LT) DMA 165: Introduction to Digital Media Arts I (Photoshop).
 (3) This course serves as an introduction to the computer as an image-making device using raster-imaging software (Adobe Photoshop).
 It includes the making and manipulating of images derived from photography and other traditional media.
 Included also is the digital preparation of imagery for printed and display (Web) output.
-Prerequisite: DMA 101LT and either CT 105LT or CT 120LT or permission of instructor.
-DMA 166LT: Digital Media Arts II (Illustrator).
+Prerequisite: DMA 101 and (CT 125 or CT 122).
+(Previously CT 105LT or CT 120LT) DMA 166: Digital Media Arts II (Illustrator).
 (3) This course is an introduction to the computer as an image-making device using vector-imaging software (Adobe Illustrator).
 It includes the creation and manipulation of digital imagery derived from traditional graphic design, including typography and illustration graphics.
 Students will design logo art and other projects aimed for printed and screen display.
-Prerequisite: DMA 101LT and either CT 105LT or CT 120LT or permission of instructor.
-DMA 168LT: Multiple Image Graphics (Photoshop).
+Prerequisite: DMA 101 and (CT125 or CT 122).
+(Previously CT 105LT or CT 120LT) DMA 168: Multiple Image Graphics (Photoshop).
 (1-3) Students who have introductory experience in Photoshop concentrate making imagery that requires the use of selection tools, masks, alpha channels, layers and blending modes.
 Such examples include selective alterations to individual images and multiple-image montage.
 While photography is the most common source material for these techniques, students are also encouraged to use these Photoshop techniques for digital painting and printmaking.
+Prerequisite: DMA 165.

-Prerequisite: DMA 165LT or permission of instructor.
-DMA 175LT: Digital Imaging and Photography (Photoshop).
+DMA 175: Digital Imaging and Photography (Photoshop).
 (3) This course concentrates on raster imaging as it pertains to digital photography.
 A survey of digital still cameras and other hybrid imaging devices, the preparing of imagery for print via color management procedures, and immersive Imaging are included in this course.
-This course also advances techniques and issues introduced in DMA 165LT.
-Prerequisite: DMA 165LT.
+This course also advances techniques and issues introduced in DMA 165.
+Prerequisite: DMA 165.

-DMA 193T: Topics.
+DMA 193: Topics.
 (1-3) Titles will vary.